-Performance: Obtained the selected monthly bank reconciliation for the month of October for the main operating bank account.
+Performance: Obtained the selected monthly bank reconciliation for the month of January for the main operating bank account.
 Inspected management's documentation for timely preparation of the bank reconciliations.

 ii.
-Bank reconciliations include evidence that a member of management who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and iii.
+Bank reconciliations include evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation within one month of the date the reconciliation was prepared (e.g., initialed and dated or electronically logged); and iii.
 Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.